Collegiate wrestling: Injuries and infections

 Common ways of getting concussions are any head-to-head hits or any hits that involve a hard blow to the skull.
-Every year nearly 135,000 children ranging from age 5 to 18 are treated for concussions and other head injures from sports or other recreational activities.
-Many concussions come from sports such as wrestling, football, boxing and any other sport that risks getting hit in the head.
+Every year, nearly 135,000 children ranging from age 5 to 18 are treated for concussions and other head injures in the United States from sports or other recreational activities.
+Many concussions come from sports such as wrestling, football, boxing and any other sport whose players risk getting hit in the head.
 Wearing headgear can help prevent concussions.
-Also wearing a frontal pad that protects the forehead and top of the head is very effective in protecting the head from a hit that may cause a concussion.
+Also, wearing a frontal pad that protects the forehead and top of the head is very effective in protecting the head from a hit that may cause a concussion.
 Wearing a mouth piece can help prevent concussions as well.